silviaCerby/gitbook/docs/management/credential_management/accounts/account_autosave/turn-on-and-manage-enforced-account-autosave-in-the-workspace.md

 ---
-description: This article describes how to turn on and manage the Enforced autosave setting at the workspace level, applicable to all workspace users.
+description: "This article describes how to turn on and manage the Enforced autosave setting at the workspace level, applicable to all workspace users."
 intercom_id: 11635871
 ---